 She returned to academe in 1962 when appointed to Queen Mary University of London, where she remained for nearly twenty years.
 In 1981 she was appointed to the Chair of French, and headship of the Department of Romance Studies in the University of Wales, Swansea.
 After leaving the Headship, she became Research Professor, then Emeritus Professor since 1996.

 While at Swansea, she co-founded (with Brian Nelson) the journal Romance Studies, of which she was Editor for many years, then General Editor until 2004.
-She has been President of the Emile Zola Society London since 2005 and is co-editor with Patrick Pollard since 2014, of the (annual) Bulletin of the Émile Zola Society.
+She has been President of the Emile Zola Society London since 2005, and since 2014, co-editor with Patrick Pollard of the (annual) Bulletin of the Émile Zola Society.
 She was made ‘Officier dans l’Ordre des Palmes Académiques’ in 2012.

 As a writer and translator, her interests have ranged widely from Stendhal, Zola and Proust, to Nathalie Sarraute and the nouveau roman.
 She enjoys literature and art, music, especially opera, cinema, theatre, television and detective novels, as well as cooking, good company, and travel – especially to the Mediterranean and Australia, where one part of her family lives, the other part being in London.
-She has most recently translated Zola’s L’Argent – Emile Zola, Money, in Oxford World’s Classics, Oxford, 2014 and is currently translating Zola’s La Faute de I’abbé Mouret, also for Oxford World’s Classics.
+She has most recently translated Zola’s L’Argent– Emile Zola, Money, in Oxford World’s Classics, Oxford, 2014 and, also for Oxford World’s Classics, Zola’s La Faute de I’abbé Mouret – Emile Zola, The Sin of Abbé Mouret, Oxford, 2017